vlstill/presentations/rh_0316/pres.md

 ## Weak Memory Models

-*   in CPU a write performed by one thread need not be visible to other thread immediately
+*   a write performed by one thread need not be visible to other threads immediately
 *   writes can be reordered -- with reads or with reads and writes
-*   verifiers often omit this
+*   resulting bugs might be hard to detect by traditional methods

 . . .